chrishague-wf/interviews/stale_data_as.md

 ```

 Given that `valuesToArray()` is a wrapper for the aforementioned `toArray()`,
-what might be some unforseen consequences in the following code block?
+what might be some unforseen consequences with the following code?

 ```actionscript
 private var _threadList:ArrayCollection;